-This has led to numerous collaborations with land managers in Victoria, including Parks Victoria, on a range of environmental and cultural values protection and maintenance projects.
+This has led to numerous collaborations with land managers in Victoria, including Parks Victoria, on a range of environmental and cultural values protection and maintenance projects in Gariwerd and across the state.

 CliffCare working bee at Mount Rosea to repair access track after the 2011 floods.
 Work included track delineation and stabilization, clearing of debris, water bar/trenches above landslide track.
-ACCESS SNODENCE PLEASE VISIT CLIFFCARE SORGAU FOR MORE INFORMATION